ConductorOne/baton-vgs/README.md

 # Getting Started

-You'll need a Service account for your organization with the scope organization-users:read.
+You'll need a Service account for your organization with the scope `organization-users:read`.
 To do this, you will need to use the VGS-CLI.
 You can find more info about it [here](https://www.verygoodsecurity.com/docs/vgs-cli/getting-started#install), and specifically how to add a [service account](https://www.verygoodsecurity.com/docs/vgs-cli/service-account/#create).
 After doing that you will get the clientId and clientSecret for that account.

 ## Prerequisites